-&lt;sup>9 The Dr. Joseph M. and Sarah Pound Farmstead was added to the National Register of Historic Places in 1995.
+8 The Dr. Joseph M. and Sarah Pound Farmstead was added to the National Register of Historic Places in 1995.
 It stands approximately 1 mile northeast of the nominated Downtown Dripping Springs Historic District.

-&lt;sup>10 Marie J. Bassett, correspondence, July 2012.
+9 Marie J. Bassett, correspondence, July 2012.

-&lt;sup>11 Frances Stovall, et. al., Clear Springs and Limestone Legends (Austin: Nortex Press, 1986): 436.
+10 Frances Stovall, et. al., Clear Springs and Limestone Legends (Austin: Nortex Press, 1986): 436.

-&lt;sup>12 Marie J. Bassett, correspondence, July 2012.
+11 Marie J. Bassett, correspondence, July 2012.

-&lt;sup>13 Dudley Richard Dobie, The History of Hays County, Texas.
+12 Dudley Richard Dobie, The History of Hays County, Texas.
 Masters Thesis.
 University of Texas: Austin, 1932.: 47-48.

-&lt;sup>14 Isham Jones Good Homestead, National Register nomination, 2003: 13.
+13 Isham Jones Good Homestead, National Register nomination, 2003: 13.

-&lt;sup>15 In 1860, Dripping Springs residents were enumerated as part of Cannonville.
+14 In 1860, Dripping Springs residents were enumerated as part of Cannonville.

-Despite his relative success at Dripping Springs, Moss placed an advertisement in the June 27, 1857, edition of the State Gazette to sell "1111 acres, including the Dripping Springs of Hays County, the present residence of Mr. Morse (sic) a portion of which is first rate land well timbered and watered.
-Situated in a fine stock country, 160 acres under a fine fence and a high state of cultivation."
-The article went on to describe Moss's pioneer farm, a description that might be similar to other land tracts of pioneers at the time.
+160 acres under a fine fence and a high state of cultivation."
+The article went on to describe Moss's pioneer farm, a description that might apply be similar to other land tracts of pioneers at the time.
 The article indicated that Moss's property was fine stock land but also had 160 acres of cultivated land dedicated to crops.
 The ad claimed that Moss had good water and plenty of timber, good buildings, consisting of a hewed log house, two rooms, passage between, stone chimney and kitchen, negro houses, scribs, stables and other amenities, for sale in exchange for money or stock.
 Moss finally got a taker for his property in May of 1860, when he sold his farm to Phillip H. Railford and took his family and a dozen slaves west to Blanco, in the Hill Country.
 Though they had lived at the springs but a few years, John and Indiana "Nannie" made an indelible mark on the community.